xullnn/xullnn.github.io/_posts/2021-10-19-workaround-for-jekyll-highlighter-issue.md

 It's kind of hard coded all the files and not let github pages generated them on the fly.

+But one thing needs to be remembered: run `jekyll build` each time before pushing to github.

 And it works.